seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 # Maps and pie charts

 The last attempt to plot the data is basically a map without any *spatial context*.
 We can add a background map and tweak titles, labs, and add pie charts to see where and during what time of day homicides are happening.
 But we need to prepare the data.
 First, I decided to round the coordinates in order to summarise all cases in one area.
-Second, we need to compute the ratio of daytime cases versus total cases for one area.
-This will be the base for ourpie charts.
+Second, we need to compute the ratio of daytime and nighttime cases versus total cases for one area.
+This will be the base for our pie charts.
 Afterwards, we can also use the number of cases to control the size of the pie charts.
 This sounds like a lot, but we actually need only a few lines of code.

 ```r
 ## Prepare data for plotting of a map with pie charts